LorenzoLamberti94/pulp-dronet/tiny-pulp-dronet-v3/README.md

 cd ../..
 ```

-This has the advantage of using the latest of all the packages.
+This has the advantage of using the latest of all the packages, so it trains about 20% faster.
+I added support for DDP but it didn't seem to help.

+I added a --swap_blocks option to the training script, which seems to do better than baseline by about 3% accuracy on test set.

 ## Training